OVOSHatchery/ovos-PHAL-plugin-email-commands/readme.md

 whitelist is a list of emails allowed to send commands to mycroft, if the sender is not in this list then the emails will be ignored

+some uses cases, like using siri Notes, will mark emails as read, setting "include_read" to true will process those emails, note that this will execute ALL old emails on first run, it is strongly recommended that you only set this flag if using a newly created folder

 # Email configuration